-While the cable is still warm trim off most of the top half of the cable down to approximately 0.5mm using a Mozart knife or sharp spatula and slide which fits over the cable.
-This enables the cable to cool more quickly and enables a quick first cut to be made without risk of gouging the material.
+While the cable is still warm trim off most of the top half of the cable down to approximately 0.5 mm using a sharp spatula and slide or Mozart knife which fits over the cable.
+Shown in Fig. 16.
+This Enables the cable to cool more quickly and enables a quick first cut to be made without risk of gouging the material.